Heating a dipolar quantum fluid into a solid

 Let us first use this framework to study an elongated atomic gas that is confined harmonically in the $x-y$ plane and extends infinitely in the $z$-direction without confinement along the $z$-axis.
 Figure \ref{fig1}(a) shows the thermodynamic phase diagram obtained by simulating the imaginary time evolution of the TeGPE at a fixed chemical potential $\mu$ (see Methods Section).
 At zero temperature, we find a superfluid-supersolid quantum phase transition, with a co-existence region that is expected for a first-order phase transition \cite{Blakie2020}.
 While increasing the temperature may generally be expected to melt the supersolid phase \cite{Cinti2014}, we find instead that it shifts the transition towards weaker dipole-dipole interactions.
 As a result, heating the system effectively drives a phase transition from a fluid into a solid phase.

 We can understand this effect from the excitation spectrum of the condensate in the superfluid phase.
 To this end, we solve the time-dependent TeGPE within linear response theory to find the excitation spectrum $\omega_{k_z}$ for periodic plane-wave excitations along the $z$-direction.
 As shown in Fig.\ref{fig2}, the obtained dispersion exhibits the expected roton-maxon form \cite{santos03,Wilson2008,Petter2019,Schmidt2021}, known from low-temperature helium \cite{Landau1949} and Bose-Einstein condensates with finite-range interactions \cite{ODell2003,Henkel2010,Mottl2012,Zhang2018}.
 The local minimum at finite momenta supports the formation of roton quasiparticles, which were introduced by Landau as elementary vortices to describe superfluidity in $^4$He \cite{Landau1949}.
 Experiments show that the roton minimum in helium decreases with increasing temperature \cite{Dietrich1972} due to roton-roton scattering \cite{Takeji1973}.
 Yet, the roton energy remains sizable at the transition to a normal-fluid phase \cite{Dietrich1972}, beyond which it only varies weakly with temperature.
 The presence of a Bose-Einstein condensate in dilute dipolar superfluids, however, enhances the effect of thermal fluctuations due to the larger energy scale of the interaction between Bogoliubov excitations and the condensate.
 A similar effect is found for atoms with light-induced interactions and predicted to lower the roton minimum and cause enhanced condensate depletion \cite{Mazets2004}.
 In the present case, we find a thermal softening of the roton mode that can drive an instability of the superfluid and thereby cause the formation of a supersolid phase with increasing temperature.
+Hereby, the depicted lowering of the roton minimum renders density modulations energetically more favorable as the temperature increases, which eventually triggers a transition to a periodically modulated phase.